apache/spark/docs/mllib-linear-methods.md

 The `SVMWithSGD.train()` method by default performs L2 regularization with the regularization parameter set to 1.0.
 If we want to configure this algorithm, we can customize `SVMWithSGD` further by creating a new object directly and calling setter methods.
-All other MLlib algorithms support customization in this way as well.
+All other `spark.mllib` algorithms support customization in this way as well.
 For example, the following code produces an L1 regularized variant of SVMs with regularization parameter set to 0.1, and runs the training algorithm for 200 iterations.